madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 ```

 The base cases are simple, we need to show $0 \leq m$ and $0 \leq n$.
 A lemma
-for $0 \leq x$ holds for all $x$ would handle both cases.
+for $0 \leq x$ for an arbitrary $x$ would handle both cases.
 Let's suppose
 `lemZLEQAll :: SNat n -> Z' <= n`{.haskell} for the moment.

-This make-believe with
-lemmas is how top-down proofs work.
-To focus on the proof at hand, we
+This make-believe with lemmas is how top-down proofs work.
+To focus on the proof
-postulate reasonable looking statements.
+at hand, we postulate reasonable looking statements.

 The inductive case is also simple and is a good opportunity to demonstrate doing
 proofs with _typed holes_.